pycalphad/pycalphad/README.rst

 See LICENSE.txt for details.

 Required Dependencies:

 * Python 2.7+ or 3.3+ (Python 2.6 is not supported)
-* matplotlib, numpy, scipy, sympy, xray, pyparsing, tinydb
+* matplotlib, numpy, scipy, sympy, xray, pyparsing, tinydb, autograd

 Installation
 ------------